-The university is exempt from federal income taxes under Section 501 (c)(3) of the Internal Revenue Code except to the extent the university has unrelated business income, provides certain fringe benefits deemed to be taxable income, or consolidated for-profit affiliates incur taxes.
+The university is exempt from federal income taxes under Section 501 (c)(3) of the Internal Revenue Code except to the extent the university has unrelated business income, or consolidated for-profit affiliates incur taxes.
 The Tax Cuts and Jobs Act (the "Act") was enacted on December 22, 2017.
 The Act impacts the university in several ways, including new excise taxes on executive compensation and net investment income, increases to unrelated business taxable income (UBTI), changes to the net operating loss rules, repeal of the alternative minimum tax (AMT), and the computation of UBTI separately for each unrelated trade or business.
 Further, the Act reduces the U.S. federal corporate tax rate and federal corporate unrelated business income tax rate from 35% to 21%.
 The overall impact of the Act remains uncertain and the full impact of the Act will not be known until further regulatory guidance is provided to assist the university with calculating income and excise tax liabilities.
 The university continues to evaluate the impact of tax reform on the organization.

-As of June 30, 2019, the university has made a reasonable estimate of the determinable effects of the enactment of the Act on existing deferred tax balances.
+As of June 30, 2020, the university has made a reasonable estimate of the determinable effects of the enactment of the Act, including the effect of an amendment to the Act passed during fiscal year 2020 to exclude certain fringe benefits previously deemed to be taxable income, on existing deferred tax balances.
 These amounts are provisional, subject to change and not material to the university's consolidated financial statements.
 Management believes the university has no uncertain tax positions that result in material unrecognized tax expense/benefits.